Kenneth Lofton Jr.: National team career

 Lofton represented the United States at the 2021 FIBA Under-19 World Cup in Latvia.
 He averaged 13.1 points and 5.3 rebounds per game, helping his team win the gold medal.
-Lofton scored 16 points, including 15 in the second half, in an 83–81 win against France in the final.
+Lofton led the US in a come-from-behind victory against France in the final, with 15 of his team-high 16 points coming in the second half to secure an 83–81 win in the gold medal game.